National language

 A national language is a language (or language variant, e.g. dialect) that has some connection—de facto or de jure—with a nation.
-There is little consistency in the use of this term.
+The term is applied quite differently in various contexts.
 One or more languages spoken as first languages in the territory of a country may be referred to informally or designated in legislation as national languages of the country.
 National languages are mentioned in over 150 world constitutions.

 C.M.B.
 Brann, with particular reference to India, suggests that there are "four quite distinctive meanings" for national language in a polity: